 One person has reported an SSD which appears not to work.
 The symptoms are that the recovery is successful, but then after the reboot is complains about missing ChromeOS.
 This is the "Kingspec KSD-SA25.5-XXXMJ, 32G SATA II" which appears to be missing LBA48 support (the API to allow hard drives to exceed ~137G).
 Our suspicion is that this support is required for the Acer chromebook.
 One would not expect a 32G drive to require this but, in the interest of minimalism, maybe the Chromebook BIOS has just barely what it needs.

 Another report is for Kingston SSDNow V300 Series SV300S37A/120G 2.5" 120GB SATA III Internal Solid State Drive (SSD).
 It seemed to experience the same symptom as the other, but after further work, it was discovered that the GPT was not correct.
 It may be that the GPT was not correctly written by the restore process.
 We have determined that it is not missing the LBA48 support, so this is not the issue with this drive.
 Anyway, after rewriting the GPT the install worked.
+A new report 2014/02/04 says that this one worked, so there may have been an interal firmware upgrade since the earlier fail report, or the bad one had an existing corrupted GPT that was not correctly overwritten by the install process.

 If anyone else has more info, or knows of any other SSD known not to work, I'll add them here too.